Caio-Felice-Cunha/TelecomAnalysis/README.md

 The Python language was used for problem solving. <br>
 The hypothesis tests were the One-Sample t-Test, Two-Sample t-Test (Paired), Two Independent Samples t Test and the Chi-Square Test

+* Step 01: Import and checking the quality of the data;
+* Step 02: Use the One-Sample t-Test to answer the business problem;
+* Step 03: Use the Two-Sample t-Test (Paired) to answer the business problem;
+* Step 04: Use the Two Independent Samples t Test to answer the business problem;
+* Step 05: Use the Chi-Square Test to answer the business problem.

 ## Next Steps
 * Accepting suggestions :D